Vertigo and dizziness are commonly lumped together, but each has a distinct set of symptoms.

 Treatment targets the underlying condition, and may include medication, surgery, physical or occupational therapy, vestibular rehabilitation and changes to your lifestyle.

-If you are experiencing any of these dizziness or vertigo related symptoms, contact our San Francisco or Stockton office, today.
+If you are experiencing any of these dizziness or vertigo related symptoms, contact our San Francisco office today.